mtthwmths/kubernetes-notes/notes.md

     - very similar yaml setup to a ReplicaSet, with the spec.template section containing your pod definition
     - kubectl get daemonsets is your friend.
     - from v1.12 on for kube, daemon sets use node affinity and default scheduler to get pods on nodes.

+# Youtube Interview Questions Notes
+- Tell us about components of k8s
+    - kubectl: talks through kube apiServer to your cluster
+    - apiServer
+        - first point of contact for rest commands
+        - manages you cluster
+    - ControllerManager
+        - responsible for regulating the cluster
+    - Scheduler
+        - schedules tasks for your worker nodes
+    - ETCD
+        - key value storage of cluster state and spec
+    - kubelet
+        - controls the worker node
+    - container runtime
+        - on each worker node
+        - makes containers
+    - kube proxy
+        - directs traffic on worker nodes
+        - load balances
+    - pod
+        - the most basic unit of k8s
+        - can have 1 or more component
+- Secrets are Encoded and not Encrypted
+- Sematext Docker agent is a log collection agent (outdated info: kubectl log gets logs from stout and logrotater keeps them fresh)
+- How can I keep a 20s Job from taking 5 minutes
+    - you can use --activeDeadlineSeconds flag in your container spec to limit job run time.

 # Udemy Class Notes